 - 1. An accessory use customarily incidental and directly related to the operation of the permitted principal use. (check with the Zoning Enforcement Officer) - 2.
 The parking of one commercial vehicle on a property provided that the vehicle (also see Section 4134 for parking of additional commercial vehicles): - a. is self-propelled, - b. does not have more than a single-axle rear end, and - c. does not exceed 14,000 pounds gross vehicle weight rating. - 3.
 A farm stand up to 144 square feet in area when accessory to a farm provided that (also see Section 4133): - a. such stand is limited to the sale of agricultural products produced on the premises, - b. the stand is located in an area with adequate access, sight lines and parking, - c. the stand does not have a permanent foundation, - d. no electricity, lighting, or plumbing is provided, and - e. the structure shall not exceed 15 feet in height. - 4.
 Accessory display of merchandise or goods outside of a retail establishment, art gallery, or personal service establishment during the hours such business is open provided that: - a. such display is located immediately adjacent to the building, - b. the display does not extend more than three (3) feet from the building, and - c. the display does not interfere with pedestrian or vehicular circulation or emergency access. - 5.
-Up to four (4) seats for outdoor seating for restaurant patrons provided that such seating does not intrude on the sidewalk or other public ways. (also see Section 4133 for additional outdoor seating). - 6.
+Outdoor seating for restaurant patrons provided that such seating does not intrude on the sidewalk or other public ways. - 6.
 Home office in accordance with Section 6100 when accessory to a residence.